-ULS activities are subject to federal and state regulations that protect our students' privacy and the confide - tiality of information that identifies hem, including their performance records, testing results, sample school-work, and student images.
-In publications or presentations of ULS research results, identifiable informa ion of students are not included without explicit permission of the student and their parent/guardian(s).
+ULS activities are subject to federal and state regulations that protect our students' privacy and the confidentiality of information that identifies them, including their performance records, testing results, sample schoolwork, and student images.
+In publications or presentations of ULS research results, identifiable information of students are not included without explicit permission of the student and their parent/guardian(s).